 English is in demand in Finland, despite the fact that Swedish is officially Finland’s second language.
 This owes much to the demand from the business community and the fact that the standard of living is high and many can afford the luxury of private English classes.
 The standard of English teaching in the state sector is good across Scandinavia and so again, it would be wise to have a TESOL with business to target this sector.
 Work is likely to be on a self-employed, contractual basis.

 TEFL tips for teaching English in Finland:

-* Be persistant.
-Call companies/schools lots of times
+* be persistant and call companies/schools lots of times

-* Consider teaching English online so you are not dependent on the local market.
-Many of our Global English TESOL graduates do this successfully
+* consider teaching English online so you are not dependent on the local market as many of our Global English TESOL graduates do this successfully

 British Council http://www.britishcouncil.org/